skill-forger/golang-training/03. Function/README.md

 ```

 ### Note on Recursive Functions in Go
 While Go supports recursion, it doesn't optimize tail recursion like some functional languages do.
 For deep recursion, consider using iteration or implementing continuation-passing style to avoid stack overflow.

-## Best Practices for Go Functions
+## Best Practices

 ### 1. Single Responsibility
 Each function should have a single, well-defined purpose.